alexpovel/srgn/README.md

           - types:                Types in type hints
           - identifiers:          Identifiers (variable names, ...)

-      --python-query <TREE-SITTER-QUERY>
+      --python-query <TREE-SITTER-QUERY-OR-FILENAME>
           Scope Python code using a custom tree-sitter query.
+The query can be given inline or as a path to a file containing a query.

           [env: PYTHON_QUERY=]